kbyung/twitter_final_project/README.md

-# flask-on-docker
+# Big Data Twitter Clone

-A containerized web-app built using the Instagram tech stack: postgresql database, gunicorn+Flask webserver, and nginx for load balancer.
-This repo contains a production-ready Docker Compose file to handle the uploading of static and media files.
+A Twitter clone with 10 million tweets built using the Instagram tech stack: postgresql database, gunicorn+Flask webserver, and nginx for load balancer.
+This repo contains a production-ready Docker Compose file to handle viewing tweets, login, account creation, and full text search.

-## Upload Functionality

-The GIF below showcases the upload functionality of the web-app.

 ## Build Instructions